-As parents of a grown son with autism, who will inevitably outlive us and will never be able to live entirely independently, our personal mission and business vision connect in a meaningful way.
-We believe that it is our responsibility to accelerate the development of safe and sustainable housing for adults with autism and other intellectual developmental disabilities.
-As 80% or more of adults with autism are unemployed or underemployed, our plan will also incorporate job opportunities for adults on the autism spectrum as well as for those with other intellectual developmental disabilities.
+As parents of a grown son with autism, and someone will inevitably outlive us but never be able to live entirely on his own, our personal mission and business vision connects in a meaningful way.
+We believe that it is our responsibility to accelerate the development of safe and sustainable housing options for adults with autism and other intellectual developmental disabilities so that they can become meaningful members of their own communities.

-We can no longer wait for the government or others to provide a viable and sustainable solution for our son or the thousands of other families facing this pervasive problem.
-We’ve been there and continue to face this issue with our absolute resolve and diligent commitment to helping as many families as possible.
-We bring to our business a tremendous passion for success and an immense desire to make a difference, all fueled by the extraordinary joy and love we have for, and receive, from this amazing young man.
-Michael is but one of 500,000 “children” with autism aging into adulthood over the next decade, with 87% living in the family home and 35% requiring 24-hour support.
+Unfortunately, we can no longer wait for the government or other providers to present a viable and sustainable solution for our son or the thousands of other families facing this pervasive problem.
+You see, we’ve been there, living day in and day out caring for our son.
+We know the challenges he faces and continue forward with absolute resolve and commitment to helping as many families as possible.
+We bring a tremendous passion for success and an immense desire to make a difference, all fueled by the extraordinary joy and love we have for, and receive, from this amazing young man.
+You see, he is not so different than your son or daughter.
+But Michael is only one of 500,000 “children” with autism aging into adulthood over the next decade.
+And the fact is, 87% of these young people continue to live in the family home, with 35% of them requiring 24-hour support.

 — Nancy & Jim Richardson